Real Estate Revival? REITs Rebound As Curve Flattens

 (Hoya Capital, Co-Produced with Brad Thomas)

 Following a 2.1% decline last week, the S&P 500 ETF (SPY) surged by 12.1% while the Dow Jones Industrial Average (DIA) added 2,600 points on the best week for the large-cap indexes in nearly 50 years.
 Real estate-related equities posted their best weekly returns on record, rebounding following a punishing March that saw valuations dip to historic lows.
 Left for dead last week amid concerns over missed rent and mortgage payments, Equity REIT ETFs (VNQ) (SCHH) surged 23.3% this week with 15 of the 18 REIT sectors higher by more than 20% as several REITs provided updates indicating that rent collection issues - so far - haven't been as dire as feared.
-Mortgage REITs (REM) rebounded 52.7% after a series of construction updates from residential mREITs regarding book values and liquidity conditions.
+Mortgage REITs (REM) rebounded 52.7% after a series of constructive updates from residential mREITs regarding book values and liquidity conditions.

 Equity market gains this week accelerated following reports of a "Phase 4" fiscal stimulus package and after the Federal Reserve unveiled a series of new programs to provide additional lending to "Main Street" businesses as well as plans to expand asset purchases into other types of credit that had previously been excluded.
 All told, the small-cap Russell 2000 (IWM) surged 19.3% on the week - the biggest weekly gain in decades - while Investment Grade Bonds (LQD) gained 8.9% while High Yield Bonds (JNK) jumped 12.0%.
 These gains came despite a plunge in Crude Oil (USO) prices amid ongoing uncertainty over the extent and magnitude of supply cuts.
 The 10-Year Treasury Yield (IEF), meanwhile, climbed 14 basis points on the week to end at 0.73%.
 All of the major equity sectors were higher by at least 5% on the week, led by a sharp rebound in residential and commercial real estate equities.